UPPMAX/HPC-python/docs/day2/IDEs_cmd.rst

    .. tab:: HPC2N

       - JupyterLab is only accessible from within HPC2N’s domain, and there is no way to improve any slowness
+      - **Better use OnDemand!**

    .. tab:: LUNARC

-      - You can run Jupyter either in compute nodes through Anaconda or through the LUNARC HPC desktop.
+      - You can run Jupyter either in compute nodes through Anaconda or through the **LUNARC HPC desktop**.
 The latter is recommended.
+      - Spyder as well!
       - There is information about `Jupyter at LUNARC in their documentation <https://lunarc-documentation.readthedocs.io/en/latest/guides/applications/Python/#jupyter-lab>`_.

 .. tabs::

    .. tab:: NSC